Every woman has a different experience after (and during) pregnancy. Once your baby arrives, it’s time to be extra patient with yourself.

 All you need to do is rest, Momma!

-Let your body do what it does while you spend time in bed bonding with Baby.
+Let your body do what it does while you spend time in bed bonding with your baby.

 Bowel Challenges & Soreness